Benjamin-Lee/viroiddb/content/pages/community.md

 # Community

 ViroidDB seeks to foster innovation and collaboration within the viroid-like circRNA community.
 Beyond providing high-quality data, we also provide

 ## Bulletin board

 - MDPI's _Cells_ journal is running a special issue dedicated to viroids to honor the memory of Ricardo Flores.
 The deadline for submission is 2022-03-31.
 [Learn more &rarr;](https://www.mdpi.com/journal/cells/special_issues/Viroids_Memory_Ricardo_Flores_Pedauye)
+- VIROID 2022 is being held in Crete, Greece from September 14-16, 2022.
+[Learn more &rarr;](https://viroid2021.gr)

 _Want to add your notice here?
 Send an email to notices@viroids.org and we'll get you added._